May 11, 2020

 As Tara continued to remove more and more children’s materials from MCPL’s nine locations (a process known as “weeding," where older materials are removed to make room for new ones), Stephanie arranged for the books to be distributed throughout the Athens, Edgar, Marathon City, Mosinee, DC Everest, Spencer and Stratford school districts.

-So far, more than 3,500 books – over 100 full boxes – have been donated to local school districts.
+As of July 27, 2020, MCPL has donated more than 7,000 books to local school districts (at the time this article was originally published May 11, the library had donated 3,500 books - over 100 full boxes).
 Some districts have handed the books out to families who have visited local school lunch pickup sites while others have given the books to students who visit school to pick up other materials.

 Another 250 books have been donated to the United Way, which the organization plans to distribute to different locations around the area.